History of linguistics: China

 Philological studies flourished during the Qing dynasty, with Duan Yucai and Wang Niansun as the towering figures.
 The last great philologist of the era was Zhang Binglin, who also helped lay the foundation of modern Chinese linguistics.
 The Western comparative method was brought into China by Bernard Karlgren, the first scholar to reconstruct Middle Chinese and Old Chinese with Latin alphabet (not IPA).
-Important modern Chinese linguists include Y. R. Chao, Luo Changpei, Li Fanggui and Wang Li.
+Important modern Chinese linguists include Yuen Ren Chao, Luo Changpei, Li Fanggui and Wang Li.